astritademi62/DX-GQL-Env-Resources/README.md

 ##READ ME##

+# Build and deploy DX and GraphQL for SDL Development and Testing

 A copy of the required External Provider module and sitemap are contained within this folder for your convenience